 With so many options, it’s not surprising that a lot of people give up on their search for the right psychological support.

 The field of mental health professionals is very confusing.
 That’s why I always reply to all clients’ requests myself.
-There’s only so much you can expect in this minefield, even from the most experienced of the administrative, secretarial staff.
+There’s only so much you can expect in this minefield, even from the most experienced administrative and secretarial staff.

 When I respond to an enquiry, I explain the available options, how they differ, and who might be the best professional for your needs.
 The choice is always yours.